Find your cheapest way to buy a house

 - Reduced mortgage insurance costs

-Those who qualify may be able to get help with closing costs from down payment assistance programs (more below).
+Those who qualify may be able to get help with closing costs from down payment assistance programs (more information below).

 This is an excellent, low-cost way to get your foot in the door as a homeowner.